-Past appointments include: “The Kimono Inspiration: Art and Art to Wear in America,” The Textile Museum, Washington, D.C.; “El Arte de Teñir con Amarras,” Museo Nacional de Bellas Artes, Santiago, Chile; “Japanese Design: A Survey since the 1950s,” Philadelphia Museum of Art; several shibori and bandhani exhibitions at the National Institute of Design, India; “Shibori: Tradition and Innovation – East to West” and “Ragged Beauty: Repair and Reuse, Past and Present,” Museum of Craft and Folk Art, San Francisco.
+Past appointments include: ” mnēmonikos: Art of Memory in Contemporary Textile” at the Jim Thompson Art Center, Bangkok, Thailand; “The Kimono Inspiration: Art and Art to Wear in America,” The Textile Museum, Washington, D.C.; “El Arte de Teñir con Amarras,” Museo Nacional de Bellas Artes, Santiago, Chile; “Japanese Design: A Survey since the 1950s,” Philadelphia Museum of Art; several shibori and bandhani exhibitions at the National Institute of Design, India; “Shibori: Tradition and Innovation – East to West” and “Ragged Beauty: Repair and Reuse, Past and Present,” Museum of Craft and Folk Art, San Francisco.

 TEACHING & CONSULTANCY

 A longtime advocate and spearhead of ethical production of textiles and handicrafts, Yoshiko founded the Slow Fiber Studio ™ (est. 2008), which promotes culturally and socially responsible textile-making practices.
-She is President of the World Shibori Network (est. 1992) and served as co-chair of the recent 9th International Shibori Symposium 2014 (ISS) in Hangzhou, China and 8th ISS in 2011 in Hong Kong, a role she has performed for all previous ISS (Lyon & Paris in France ‘08; Tokyo, Japan ’05; UK ’02; Australia ’04; Chile ’99; India ’96; Nagoya, Japan ’92) and she will co-chair 10th ISS in 2016 in Oaxaca, Mexico.
+She is President of the World Shibori Network (est. 1992) and served as co-chair of the recent 11th International Shibori Symposium (ISS) in Nagoya, Tokyo, and Yamagata in Japan, 2018; 10th ISS 2016, Oaxaca, Mexico; 9th ISS 2014 in Hangzhou, China and 8th ISS in 2011 in Hong Kong, a role she has performed for all previous ISS (Lyon & Paris in France ‘08; Tokyo, Japan ’05; UK ’02; Australia ’04; Chile ’99; India ’96; Nagoya, Japan ’92).
 Under the Japan Foundation Fellowship 1979, she established the Meisen Research Society at the Kiryu Orijuku Textile Archive, Kiryu with Mutoh Kazuo, its members include Koichi Arai and Masanao Arai of Gunma Prefecture, Japan.
 She has served as a Board of Trustees for American Craft Council, Haystack Mountain School of Craft, San Francisco Museum of Craft and Folk Art, Capp Street Project, and she is on Artist Advisory Council for the Fabric Workshop & Museum since 1980s.
 In 1975, she taught and published in English the first technical instruction on Japanese kasuri weaving, ‘Ikat: An Introduction.”
+She in now producing the fourth edition in the series of education-instructional films on Sustainable Practices in Natural Dyeing with Michel Garcia in France, promoting traceability and socially responsible natural dye and color practices based on phytochemistry, botany, history, and empirical research.
+See trailers here.